mikeyEcology/MLWIC/README.md

 <b>Notes:</b>\
-<b>Why doesn't `MLWIC` run on Windows?</b> `MLWIC` uses [TensorFlow](https://www.tensorflow.org/), which on Windows can only be used with Python >= 3.5.
+Why doesn't `MLWIC` run on Windows? `MLWIC` uses [TensorFlow](https://www.tensorflow.org/), which on Windows can only be used with Python >= 3.5.
 Our models depend on Python 2.7.
 If you can effectively run TensorFlow on Windows with Python 2.7, then you may be able to run `MLWIC` on Windows.

 If you are using this package for a publication, please cite our manuscript: [Machine learning to classify animal species in camera trap images: applications in ecology](https://www.biorxiv.org/content/early/2018/06/13/346809).